 - You may qualify for the Provincial Nominee Program or Skilled Worker if you have a post-secondary education and/or at least one year of skilled work experience outside Canada.
 Some streams under the Provincial Nominee Program do not require post-secondary education.

-- You may qualify for the Provincial Nominee Program or the Atlantic Immigration Pilot (in Atlantic Canada) if you have a valid Canadian job offer that meets certain conditions, depending on the immigration program.
+- You may qualify for the Provincial Nominee Program or the Atlantic Immigration Program (in Atlantic Canada) if you have a valid Canadian job offer that meets certain conditions, depending on the immigration program.

 - You may qualify under the Family Class Program if you have close relatives in Canada.